 |W||Authorized Withdrawal, appears on the transcript for the course(s) from which the student officially withdraws.|

 Students with extraordinary circumstances that prevent them from completing all requirements for a course on time may request a designation of “I” (Incomplete) from their instructor.
-The assignment of an incomplete is solely at the instructor’s discretion, and requires that the student complete all course requirements within 12 months of the end of the term for which the Incomplete was assigned.
-When an Incomplete is assigned, the instructor also submits a “provisional grade” reflecting the grade that the student will receive if the course is not completed at the end of 12 months.
-Please note that reregistration in the course is not necessary, unless required by the instructor.
+The assignment of an incomplete is solely at the instructor’s discretion, and requires that the student complete all course requirements within 12 months of the end of the term for which the incomplete was assigned.
+It is at the discretion of the instructor to determine the length of time allowed to complete the course work, which may be less than 12 months.
+If all course work must be submitted by a date less than 12 months, the instructor must inform the student of the due date at the time the incomplete is assigned.
+When an incomplete is assigned, the instructor also submits a “provisional grade” reflecting the grade that the student will receive if the course is not completed at the end of 12 months.
+Please note that re-registration in the course is not necessary, unless required by the instructor.

 Academic honors are bestowed as a means of recognizing and encouraging superior academic achievement among baccalaureate candidates.
 Only grades obtained at UIS will be considered.
 The cumulative grade point average will be calculated on all graded, undergraduate credit received at UIS.
 At least 30 hours of graded credit must be accumulated at UIS to be considered for honors.

 Final grade-point average of 3.50-3.74 will receive a cum laude designation.

 Final grade-point average of 3.75-3.89 will receive a magna cum laude designation.

 Final grade-point average of 3.90-4.00 will receive a summa cum laude designation.